neuronsimulator/nrn/docs/README.md

 ### Local build

 #### Setup
-It is recommended to use a `virtualenv`, for example:
+It is recommended to use a Python virtual environment, for example:

 ```
 pip3 install virtualenv
-python3 -m virtualenv venv
+python3 -m venv venv
 source venv/bin/activate
 ```